Multi-compartment Neuron and Population Encoding Powered Spiking Neural Network for Deep Distributional Reinforcement Learning: Experiments

 To further analyze the respective contributions of MCN and population encoding in the proposed model, we perform the model ablation studie on the Atari environment.
-We first replace the multi-compartment neuron module of MCS-FQF with Leaky-Integrate (LI) neuron and get the S-FQF-POP model, which can be seen as a directly training format of Spiking-FQF without MCN models.
-The LI neuron model is the LIF model without the spiking process, which uses the accumulated membrane potential $u(t)$ to transmit information.
-The SDQN model ~\cite{chen2022deep}, which is trained directly by backpropagation, uses the membrane potential of LI neurons as the network output to represent state-action values.
-In the S-FQF-POP model, we use two groups of LI neuron models, each consisting of 512 LI neurons, to process state embedding spikes and quantile fraction embedding spikes respectively.
+Firstly, to demonstrate the advantages of the multi-compartment neuron model, a comparative experiment was conducted using two groups of Leaky-Integrate (LI) neurons instead of the MCN model to process state embedding spikes and quantile fraction embedding spikes respectively.
+In order to maintain consistency with the parameter count of the MCN model, each group consisted of 512 LI neurons.
+The LI neuron model is LIF model without the spiking process, which uses the accumulated membrane potential $u(t)$ to transmit information~\citep{orhan2012leaky}.
+Because the discrete spike signal outputs by the LIF model cannot directly represent continuous real values and perform signal integration operations, like adding or multiplying directly.
+The membrane potential output of LI neurons is widely used in applying SNN model on reinforcement learning tasks~\citep{chen2022deep, liu2021human}.
 Each step's output membrane potentials $u(t)$ of these two groups of neurons are multiplied as the integration of state and fraction embedding.
-Then the fused information is input to the final fully connected SNN to generate quantile values.
-Except for replacing MCN with LI neuron, the rest of the S-FQF-POP is the same as the MCS-FQF model.
-Besides, we compare with the S-FQF model, which replaces the population encoding in the S-FQF-POP model with the cosine embedding as in FQF, to show the effect of population encoing method.
+Then the integrated information is input to the final fully connected SNN to generate quantile values, as shown in Figure~\ref{Fig:ablation_model}.
+Then we examined the role of the population encoding method in mapping continuous real values to the spike space, comparing it with the cosine coding method used by the FQF model.
 The quantile fraction $\tau$ generated from state embedding spikes are represented by $cos(i\pi\tau)$ with $i\in\{0, 1,...,M-1\}$.
-Figure S5 shows the structure of S-FQF-POP and S-FQF models.